-Create epic main-on-end titles, interstitials, and end credits for the Motion un-conference’s final year distilling the excitement, creativity, and diversity of modern motion design.
+Create epic main-on-end titles, interstitials, and end credits for the Motion un-conference’s final year distilling the excitement and creativity of modern motion design.

-Inspire the nation’s top motion graphics artists to expand their approaches beyond their screens and software by building out the entire sequence with experimental in-camera effects.
+Inspire top motion graphics artists to expand their approaches beyond their screens and software by building the entire sequence around experimental in-camera visual effects.

 + In-Camera VFX + Live Seminar + Title Design + Live Action + Fabrication + Animation + Editing + Original Music + Sound Design + Post-Production